 Students complete their projects through a sequence of two courses, Senior Honors Project I and II, taken during the senior year for a total of 6 credits.
 These courses are designed to give students the faculty mentorship and peer support necessary for a successful project experience.
-In Senior Honors Project I, students select a research topic and question, research, and write the literature review and explore possible methodologies and research designs.
+In Senior Honors Project I, students select a research topic and question, write the literature review, and explore possible methodologies and research designs.
 In Senior Honors Project II, students complete their projects under close supervision by a faculty member with complementary methodological and/or substantive interests.
-Senior Honors Project I counts toward upper-division Thematic Area requirements, while Senior Honors Project II counts toward the BA in International Studies Capstone requirement.
+Senior Honors Project I counts toward upper-division thematic area or regional requirements, while Senior Honors Project II counts toward the BA in International Studies capstone requirement.

-The application deadline for fall 2017 is March 22, 2017, at 5:00 p.m.
-All application materials must be submitted by the deadline to be considered for the program.
-Students should apply for the SIS Honors Program during the second semester of their sophomore year.
+The application deadline for Fall 2021 is Friday, March 19, 2021, at 5:00 p.m.
+EST. All application materials must be submitted by the deadline to be considered for the program.

 Applications to the SIS Honors Program must include: